mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 ---
-title: How to deploy applications to DigitalOcean with Terraform
+title: How to Deploy Applications to DigitalOcean with Terraform
 layout: post
 excerpt: "Create super fast and easy repeatable way to deploy various applications and servers from scratch."
 last_modified_at: 2019-01-28 23:00:13